DataDog/integrations-core/spark/README.md

 * Tasks: number of tasks active, skipped, failed, and total
 * Job state: number of jobs active, completed, skipped, and failed

-**Note**: Spark Structured Streaming metrics not currently supported.
+**Note**: Spark Structured Streaming metrics are currently not supported.

 ## Setup
 ### Installation